spirit986/pegbtech_demo/README.md

 ### Application deployment
 1. Once you login to the target system confirm that docker is properly installed by running a simple hello-world container: `docker run hello-world`;
-2. Clone this git repo preferably into your home folder.
+2. Clone this git repo preferably into your home folder;
 ```
 git clone https://github.com/spirit986/pegbtech_demo.git && cd pegbtech_demo
 ```
-3. Deploy the application:
+3. Deploy the application;
 ```
 ## Build the containers
 docker-compose build